 • Oil – Use a neutral cooking oil like canola oil or sesame oil.

-Optional condiments and toppings
+Optional toppings and garnish

-How to make khao piak
+How to make khao piak sen

-Make the soup broth
+1. Make the broth

 Mortar with freshly pounded garlic, coriander root, and peppercorns for Thai cooking.

-Step 3: Add ribs to the pot, sear each side until no longer red.
+Step 3: Add the pork ribs and sear them until theyโ€™re no longer red on the outside.

 Broth simmering with large chunks of onion and herbs.